 What has helped preserve the biodiversity of Namdapha National Park is its inaccessibility.
 The Namdapha National Park has not been much commercialized thereby tourists visiting the National Park a handful and proper tracks for the movement of visitors has not been developed that helps Namdapha to maintain its natural terrain and preserve its biosphere and habitat along with the varied flora and fauna.
 Namdapha National Park has a vast diverse floral wealth rich in many rare and endangered species that are not to be found anywhere in the World.
 Certain species of flora like Larix, Amatotaxus and Cephalotaxus and also the Sumatran Pine and Fir are to be found nowhere in India.
 The Namdapha National Park also boasts of rich faunal wealth.
 In addition to being home to the Big 4 Cat Species viz. the Tigers, Leopards, Clouded Leopards and Snow Leopards other dominant fauna species found at the Namdapha National Park are Elephants, Red Panda, Hoolock Gibbons, Wolves, Asiatic Wild Buffaloes, Capped Langurs, Assamese Macaques, Slow Loris, Dholes, Musk Deers, Deers, Red Fox, Flying Squirrel, Pig Tailed Macaques, Stumped Tailed Macaques, Indian Bison, etc. The bird diversities are huge here at the Namdapha National Park with over 500 species to be found.
 Some of the popular bird life found at Namdapha National Park are the Indian Hornbills, Giant Hornbills, Rufous Necked Hornbills, Peafowls, White Winged Wood Duck, Forest Eagle, Snow Throated Babblers, etc.

-To Plan your visit to Namdapha National Park please fill the form below ~
+To Plan your visit to Namdapha National Park please tell us ~

 Our journey to Namdapha National Park ~